ItsKalfox/ItsKalfox/README.md

 ## Projects I'm Proud Of

 - **FoxLoader** *(In Progress)*
-  A customizable animated splash screen for Windows — loads your startup apps with style and speed!
+  A customizable animated splash screen for Windows to hide desktop till system fully loads up.

 - **CarSpotterHub**
   A beautiful hard-coded car information site with a sleek UI.